FAQ

 Farmers are encouraged to register at the start of their growing season based on improved land management practices that begun after the last harvest and before initiatives have begun for next year’s harvest.

-CNG has partnered with several agricultural companies and service providers who we can assist farmers depending on their needs.
+Anthesis SA has partnered with several agricultural companies and service providers who we can assist farmers depending on their needs.
 These programme partners are already working with enrolled farmers who you can learn from, and who can help with advice, planning and implementation.
 We have made sure that we partner with entities that are well equipped to help you get started, and are aware of how the programme’s data management works.
 If your consultant is not enrolled and equipped to guide you, please share their contact information, and we will help them get started.

 However, as long as data is well managed, farmers need not rely on consultants to secure their inclusion in the programme.